web-illinois/toolkit-builder-3/README.md

 ```

 When you are ready to test, change the `localFiles` of the sample pages to true in the .md file and run the npm build script for the toolkit builder 3 project.
 Make sure you change the `localFiles` variable back to false before checking the files back in.

+If you are changing the toolkit-management repository, make sure you rebuild the package.json and package-lock.json files.
+Updating the package.json can be done manually, but to update the package-lock.json, run `npm update --save`.